-Before you migrate your service instances from Oracle Cloud Infrastructure Classic to Oracle Cloud Infrastructure, understand how the migration affects your existing instances, identify the necessary compute shapes, and create the network to support your migrated service instances.
+Before you migrate your service instances from Oracle Cloud Infrastructure Classic to Oracle Cloud Infrastructure, understand how the migration affects your existing instances, identify the necessary compute shapes, and create the network and databases to support your migrated service instances.

 About Downtime Requirements